Faculty of Science and Engineering Better World Initiatives

 - Work with the Social Responsibility team to enable them to capture imagery of your working project and represent your project with images in their future Social Responsibility Reports, webpages and other media.
 You will be provided with a copy of these images for your own purposes.

-Applications can be submitted by initial expression of interest.
 If you are unable to complete this form online, please email the Social Responsibility team to request a paper copy.
-The application window is open until 30 April 2025.

 Student Applicants